 DAVID GREENE, HOST:

-ARNOLD: Often, the banks that manage - or it's called servicing - people's loans, they don't actually own the loans.
-Some other investors do.
-So many analysts think that the banks don't have the right incentives to invest enough money to really fix these problems.
-And Cordray says he takes all this very seriously.
+ARNOLD: Often, the banks that manage - or it's called servicing - people's loans, they don't actually own those loans; some other investors do.
+So many analysts think that the banks don't have the right incentives to invest enough money, to really fix these problems.
+And, Cordray says, he takes all of this very seriously.

 ARNOLD: Now, of course, if somebody was reckless and bought way beyond their means, nobody's really trying to help them.
-But there are many families where, say, one spouse lost their job, but the other's working.
+But there are many families out there where - say, one spouse lost their job, but the other's still working.
 And with a lower interest rate, the family could keep making their loan payments.
-That's often better for the family, of course, and it's also better for the investors who own mortgage securities, because when you prevent a foreclosure, they lose less money.
+That's often better for the family, of course.
+And it's also better for the investors who own mortgage securities because when you prevent a foreclosure, they lose less money.

 ARNOLD: Gary Klein is an attorney who is suing the major banks on behalf of homeowners.
 He says the banks routinely already violate other rules that have been set up by other regulators.

 Chris Arnold, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.